2016SoftwarePractices/Encryptomail/readme.md

     * $ sudo gem install backports openpgp (Ruby 1.8.1+)
     * $ gpg -help (This lists all of the GPG commands on Linux)
     * Keys generated are saved to the Linux keyring

+(NOTE: in order to get quick key generation use rng-tools, instructions to set this up are located here: https://www.howtoforge.com/helping-the-random-number-generator-to-gain-enough-entropy-with-rng-tools-debian-lenny)